EndriDibra/mini_Project_ROB7_Group_163/README.md

 ### A_Star_Path_Planning.py
 This is the program that contains the entire logic and functions for this project.
 The other python files are subset of the A_Star_Path_Planning.py, provided for easier comprehension of the code and implementation of it.

+### PPT Folder
+This is the directory that contains the report and presentation of this project.

 ## Extra Research: SmolVLA

 ### download_data_aria2.py